BloodDValz/Custom-Bookmark-Extractor/README.md

 ### ◈ Normal Mode
 - Load an exported browser bookmark HTML file
 - Browse bookmarks in a full tree structure (folders + links)
+  - Folders display a bookmark count in parentheses next to their name
 - Search bookmarks by name or URL (live filtering)
 - Select / deselect individual bookmarks and folders
   - Folders show a partial-check indicator (☒) when only some children are selected